ETS-Android3/branch_sa_technical_assessment/README.md

     };
 ```

-5) After configuration, you can test if it properly calls the Branch API / Dashboard by inserting Integration Validator into the onStart() method and checking the logs after building and running the app on your device.
+5) After configuration, you can <a href="https://help.branch.io/developers-hub/docs/android-testing#section-Test-Your-Branch-Integration">test </a> if it properly calls the Branch API / Dashboard by inserting Integration Validator into the onStart() method and checking the logs after building and running the app on your device.

 ```bash
 @Override